Finding the funding sweet spot

 Crowdfunding is a booming business model with more than 6 million campaigns worth an average of $7,300 each in 2022.
 But how do you know if your Kickstarter project will be a non-starter or if your Indiegogo idea will go far?

-Trying to understand why certain crowdfunding ideas are successful inspired Jihoon Hong, assistant professor of marketing, and fellow researchers, Yanhao “Max” Wei and Gerard Tellis both from USC Marshall School of Business, to write a paper called “Machine Learning for Creativity: Using Similarity Networks to Design Better Crowdfunding Projects.”
+Trying to understand why certain crowdfunding ideas are successful inspired Jihoon Hong, assistant professor of marketing, and fellow researchers, Yanhao "Max" Wei and Gerard Tellis, both from USC Marshall School of Business, to write a paper called "Machine Learning for Creativity: Using Similarity Networks to Design Better Crowdfunding Projects."
 The paper was published in the Journal of Marketing.

-“We found that it's difficult to make a successful crowdfunding project,” Hong explains.
-“The success rate is about 35%.
-When we look at the highly successful groups, those getting more than $10,000 for their project, it's much rarer.”
+"We found it difficult to make a successful crowdfunding project," Hong explains.
+"The success rate is about 35%.
+When we look at the highly successful groups, those getting more than $10,000 for their project, it's much rarer."
 Those results led the researchers to explore how they could equip crowdfunding platforms with metrics to help creators plan more successful projects.

 Specifically, the team was interested in finding out whether the similarity network between crowdfunding projects could help predict success based on combinatorial creativity, a theory that suggests every new idea is a recombination of existing ideas.